roxk/idlgen/README.md

 ### Structures Requiring Author Help

+#### Base Class and Interfaces

+To tell the library that a runtime class inherit some base types, make the implementation type inherit the `idlgen::base<B, I...>` marker template type.
+Then, specify the project type's base class via template parameter `B`, and interfaces via `I`.

+#### Others

 1. Attributes
-2. Interfaces and base class
-3. Import file of projected types, structs, and enum referenced in the runtime class
+2. Import file of projected types, structs, and enum referenced in the runtime class

 The above structures require the help of class author to generate.
 The library defined a set of custom attributes, which, when declared on a class or methods, would allow the library to generate the missing pieces.